nagy135/rpm/README.md

 rpc validate
 ```

-This will validate your actions for next 10 minutes.
+This will prompt you for your password and validate your actions for next 10 minutes.
 After that you can create new records:
 ```
 rpc new my_key my_password